ishi0026/portfolio/README.md

 ★should use other frameworks??? tailwind? js? yes- trying to use animation css or something should use media query for responsive? only used with bootstrap...

-if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, icon and favicon make rounded if possible, description pop up when card touched
+make button for pdf? or, delete button?　whici looks nicer? →　add buttons

-make button for pdf? or, delete button?
+if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, icon:ok and favicon kmake rounded if possible, description pop up when card touched

 ==
 △
-accecibility aria add -almost done / just make sure at last- role, placeholder etc image optimize using "picture" - almost done / just make sure does need --w or not
+accecibility aria add -almost done / just make sure at last- role:△, placeholder:ok etc image optimize using "picture" - almost done / just make sure does need --w or not

 card animation delete in specific one →　change class name to avoid move top page's cards